open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

   <source src="../../images/set-visualizer.mp4" type="video/mp4">
 </video>

-## Opening visualizers
+## Open visualizers

-Open the visualizer and check:
+Open the visualizer:
   1. Start the workflow.
   1. If the desired visualizer is closed, double-click the `MemberSelector` node labelled with the member you would like to visualize.